daiquocnguyen/daiquocnguyen.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a researcher at Oracle Labs, Australia.
 My research interest includes deep learning, graph neural networks, and domain applications such as natural language processing and security.
-I received my PhD from the <a href="https://www.monash.edu/it/dsai">Department of Data Science and AI</a> at <a href="https://www.monash.edu/">Monash University</a> in May 2021.
-Before that, I obtained my MSc from <a href="https://www.uni-saarland.de/en/home.html">Saarland University</a> and my BSc from <a href="https://e.uet.vnu.edu.vn">VNU University of Engineering and Technology</a>. <a href="https://labs.oracle.com/pls/apex/f?p=94065:11:100482909130341:5396">My Oracle homepage</a>.
+I received my PhD from the <a href="https://www.monash.edu/it/dsai">Department of Data Science and AI</a> at <a href="https://www.monash.edu/">Monash University</a>, Australia, in May 2021.
+Before that, I obtained my MSc from <a href="https://www.uni-saarland.de/en/home.html">Saarland University</a>, Germany and my BSc from <a href="https://e.uet.vnu.edu.vn">VNU University of Engineering and Technology</a>, Vietnam. <a href="https://labs.oracle.com/pls/apex/f?p=94065:11:100482909130341:5396">My Oracle homepage</a>.

 News
 ======